guettli/scrum/README.md

 After some months I realized: There are two types of listening: If someone speaks to me, then I enjoy it, and I can help by listening and asking some questions.

 But the Role of Scrum Master requires a different kind of listening skill.
 During the ceremonies, the team does not speak to me.
 They speak to the team.
 And that's where I struggle.
 If I am not involved, than I sometimes prefer to follow my thoughts instead of the current topic.
-My thoughts are still on a work related topic.
+My thoughts are most likely still on a work related topic.
 Maybe the topic which was discussed two minutes ago.
 Maybe I am too detail-oriented.
 That's not an issue, if I am in the role of a software developer.
 Then I am focused if team talks about code which I am involved in.

-Listening while the team discusses something is sometimes hard for me.
+Listening while the team discusses something is sometimes hard for me, if I am not involved in the details.
 Somehow I work in a kind of binary mode: I am involved and motivated XOR I am not involved and I don't care.

-Being a mediator/moderator is hard.
+Being a mediator/moderator is much harder as I initialy thought.
 You need to pay attention although your role is to have almost no opinion.
 Your role is to foster the collective intelligence, not to be smart.

+# Blockers/Impediments created by Scrum

+If you are new developer in a team, then you are lost in the daily work.
+This means you can focus on your tasks, and if you are lucky you get the things done soon.
+And now you might get blocked by the Scrum process: There are no tickets which are "ready".
+There are plenty of tickets, but they are not estimated yet.
+The estimashion should be done by the whole team.
+What now?
+You have time and motivation, but the other team members are busy.....

 # More